 Gameschooling is simply learning through play.

-This can be through board games (our favorite) or online games.
+This can be through board games for kids (our favorite) or online games.
 Any game whether it is educational or not can be used for gameschooling, as they all have benefits.

 You can either choose the game based on the subject, see at the bottom of the post our favorites, or just play organically.
-Every game has some educational benefits whether it is obvious or not.
+Every educational board game has some benefits whether it is obvious or not.

 How to start game schooling?